-The Everglades National Park of Florida is unique in that it is a protected ecosystem, not a geological feature.
+Everglades National Park of Florida is unique in that it is a protected ecosystem, not a geological feature.
 This delicate ecosystem was in danger of extinction by the early 1900s as people saw the area as valuable farmland.
-However, there is a diverse group of species that make this area home that needed to be protected.
+However, there is a diverse group of species that make this area home and it was decided that they needed to be protected.
 Thus, in 1934, the park was created.
 But due to the Great Depression, it was not officially dedicated until 1947.

 The most famous resident of the Everglades National Park is the American crocodile.
-However, most of the dangerous species that live in the park often shy away from humans, leaving the attack rate very low.
+Most of the dangerous species that live in the park often shy away from humans, leaving the attack rate very low.